Great Pyrenees: Dog Profile and Information

 History of The Great Pyrenees

-Around 3000 b.c When nomadic shepherds brought their goats and sheep to the Pyrenees Mountains, they brought their flock guarding dogs with them, creating the basis of the now popular Great Pyrenees breed.
+Around 3000 b.c When nomadic shepherds brought their goats and sheep to the Pyrenees Mountains, they brought their flock guarding dogs, creating the basis of the popular Great Pyrenees breed.

 These dogs did great as livestock guardians for many centuries.
-In medieval France, they were quick to become a formidable fortress guard, and great bands of these handsome, imposing dogs became the wealth of many large chateaus.
+In medieval France, they quickly became a formidable fortress guard, and great bands of these handsome, imposing dogs became the wealth of many large chateaus.
 In the late 1600s, this dog breed caught the attention of the French nobility.

 For a rather short time, they were in high demand in the court of Louis XIV.
-This dog breed gained so much attention that in 1675, Louis XIV officially decreed the Great Pyrenees, the “Royal Dog of France.”
-Around that same time, the Great Pyrenees found its way to Newfoundland, where they likely played a role in the creation of the Newfoundland breed.
+This dog breed gained so much attention that 1675, Louis XIV officially decreed the Great Pyrenees the “Royal Dog of France.”
+Around that same time, the Great Pyrenees found their way to Newfoundland, where they likely played a role in creating the Newfoundland breed.

 Also worthy of note is that the first documented Pyrenees was brought to America by General Lafayette in 1824.
 At the dawn of the 1900s, the breed had utterly vanished from French court life, and the dogs that remained were those that were found working in the quiet and isolated countryside.

 Puppies of the white dog were sold to tourists who transported them back to England and other parts of the world.
-These dogs bore minimal resemblance to the great Pyrenees that was once so admired, however.
+However, these dogs bore minimal resemblance to the great Pyrenees that was once so admired.
 With time, interest in the breed of dogs began to decline in England.

-Fortunately, the dog breed still existed in high numbers and quality in the native mountain land that made it possible for later fanciers to get good breeding stock.
+Fortunately, the dog breed still existed in high numbers and quality in the native mountain land, making it possible for later fanciers to get good breeding stock.
 These dogs were the foundation of the Pyrenees available in today’s world.

-Serious importation of the dog breed to America happened in the 1930s, and as soon as it was 1933, the Great Pyrenees was given AKC recognition.
-The breed got great attention and also got new owners, and today the breed enjoys moderate fame as a family pet.
+Serious importation of the dog breed to America happened in the 1930s, and as soon as it was 1933, the Great Pyrenees were given AKC recognition.
+The breed got great attention from new owners, and today, the breed enjoys moderate fame as a family pet.

-Great Pyrenees dog breed has also earned a reputation as a trustworthy livestock guardian in service in most parts of the United States
+The great Pyrenees dog breed has also earned a reputation as a trustworthy livestock guardian in service in most parts of the United States.

 Temperament

-Great Pyrenees is a very loving dog that serves as a capable and imposing guardian.
-This dog breed is devoted to its owners and family, but somewhat wary of both human or canine strangers.
+Great Pyrenees is a loving dog that is a capable and imposing guardian.
+This dog breed is devoted to its owners and family but somewhat wary of human or canine strangers.

 When not provoked by anyone or animal, the breed is calm, somewhat serious, and well-mannered.
-While it is much praised for being very gentle with children and family, the Great Pyrenees is a dog that has an independent, sometimes stubborn nature.
+While it is much praised for being very gentle with children and family, the Great Pyrenees is a dog with an independent, sometimes stubborn nature.

-Unlike some other dog breeds, these are natural wanderers, and should mostly be kept on-leash.
-If you don’t want a noisy dog, then you much know that as a guardian dog, the Great Pyrenees dog breed is a natural barker.
+Unlike other dog breeds, these are natural wanderers and should mostly be kept on a leash.
+If you don’t want a noisy dog, then you must know that as a guardian dog, the Great Pyrenees dog breed is a natural barker.

 Upkeep

-Great Pyrenees must stay active, so it requires daily exercise to keep in good shape.
+Great Pyrenees must stay active, so daily exercise is required to keep in good shape.
 If you have the time, a moderate walk is usually good enough.

 This breed enjoys hiking, mostly in snow and cold weather, but it does not thrive in hot weather, hence its lack of fame in Africa and other sub-Saharan regions.
-This dog’s coat will need to be brushed once or twice weekly, and daily when it is shedding.
+This dog’s coat must be brushed once or twice weekly and daily when shedding.

-Though very beautiful to the eyes, some dogs of this breed will likely drool at times and can be very messy drinkers also.
+Though very beautiful, some dogs of this breed will likely drool at times and can also be very messy drinkers.

 • Major health concerns: CHD and patellar luxation